lukasz-wiecaszek/gr-gnss-gnuradio-3.8/README.md

     for each of those satellites both, position in ECEF coordinates and associated pseudorange.
     All these data are produced at one common time base.
-    It requires ephemeris and clock data from navigation messages (of course from the same satelites as the pseudoranges measurements).
+    It requires ephemeris and clock data from navigation messages (of course from the same satellites as the pseudoranges measurements).
 - pvt
   - Takes ECEF position and associated pseudorange from N satellies (at least 4 required) and produces user/receiver ECEF position.
 Velocity and time to be added in the future.